-Kamagra (sildenafil) is liberating for men struggling with getting an erection and keeping it in the bedroom.
-This pills help treat erectile dysfunction (ED) by increasing blood flow to the penis, but taking more pills than indicated could lead to permanent painful erection and other potential health risks that could harm the penis.
+Kamagra (Sildenafil) helps men struggling with erectile dysfunction.
+The pills treat erectile dysfunction (ED) by increasing blood flow to the penis.
+However, taking more pills than prescribed can cause permanent, painful erection and other potential health risks.

-Sildenafil affects the penis and other parts of the body.
-Too much can cause a priapism, an uncomfortable and disproportionately large erection that lasts for more than four hours.
+Sildenafil acts on the penis and other parts of the body.
+Too many pills can cause a priapism, an uncomfortable and disproportionately large erection that lasts for more than four hours.
 A prolonged erection can lead to permanent damage to the tissues of the penis.

-The pill works by inhibiting an enzyme called phosphodiesterase type 5 (PDE-5), making the penis muscles more likely to relax, and allowing blood to flow, causing an erection.
-However, an excess of this will have most of the blood running into the penis, which causes it to become swollen and swollen.
-Surgery may even be necessary to reduce the blood that is led to swelling in the penis.
+The pill works by inhibiting an enzyme called phosphodiesterase type 5 (PDE-5), making the penis muscles relaxed and allowing blood to flow in and produce an erection.
+However, the overdose will cause too much blood running into the penis, which will make it painfully swollen.
+In such case, a minor surgical procedure may be necessary to draw the blood to reduce the erection.

-Inevitably, since Sildenafil is a drug that improves nitric oxide, which is a vasodilator – it can lower blood pressure – too much can lead to an increased risk in cardiovascular difficulties from fluctuations in blood pressure to irregularities in the heartbeat.
-Other common symptoms include blurred vision, sudden decrease in hearing or loss of hearing, accompanied by dizziness and ringing in the ears, according to the Mayo Clinic.
+Sildenafil is a drug that contains nitric oxide, which is a vasodilator.
+It can lower blood pressure, and the overdose can lead to increased cardiovascular risks such as fluctuations in blood pressure and irregular heartbeat.
+Other common symptoms include blurred vision, decrease or loss of hearing, accompanied by dizziness and ringing in the ears, according to the Mayo Clinic.

 Kamagra has gained popularity among men suffering from ED and men who do not need the drug at all.
 The latter takes it for confidence.

 Men taking high doses of Kamagra are more likely to overdose.
 Remember, like other drugs for erectile dysfunction; Sildenafil stays in the blood up to 24 hours.
 Therefore, doctors recommend taking only one pill per day